rrameshbtech/axios-token-refresher/README.md

 ```

-Now `axiosClientWithToken` as like normal axios client which will take care of refreshing & adding new auth tokens.
+Now use `axiosClientWithToken` as like normal axios client which will take care of refreshing & attaching valid auth token with your requests.

 ## License